jasunwhy/experimental-video/README.md

 Optimized GL-RRT Based Exploration for Indoor Mobile Robots Using Adaptive K-Means++ Clustering: Experimental.

 Introduction:
-  This repository provides the relevant experimental videos of the experimental data in the paper, which you can download and watch directly
+  This repository provides the relevant experimental videos of the experimental data in the paper, which you can download and watch directly.

 Introduction to branch:
    1. Experimental video in simulation environment: